Selenium And Mobile Test Automation – Will Selenium Make The Cut?

 However, this is not as effective as the original Selendroid framework.
 So to provide backward compatibility for Android devices with lower API versions(API 10-17), we should use Selendroid.

-Mobile device applications work on hand gestures and therefore it is necessary for Appium and Selendroid to recognise these gestures efficiently.
+Mobile device applications work on hand gestures, and therefore Appium and Selendroid must recognize these gestures efficiently.
 The happy news is that they both do it effectively via dedicated APIs.
 Selendroid is a winner in this case because it provides ‘Advanced User Interactions API’ which is useful for complex gestures as well.

 Let’s now learn about Selendroid and Appium tools in detail.